 So they created PageRank.
 It’s name stems from Larry Page (not the Web “page” like you might think).
 So Larry Page and Sergey Brin decided that some sites and links are more equal than others.

-While the technology behind each link is the same one link is more valuable than the other.
+While the technology behind each link is the same one link is more valuable than the other according to Google.
 They created a meritocracy based on the number and authority of links.